matt-raymer/threat_intel_server/README.md

+Certainly!
+Below is a reformatted version of the README.md content, optimized for copying and pasting into a GitHub README file.
+This format includes Markdown syntax for better readability and organization.
 Threat Intelligence Server

 This project is a simple Flask application designed to serve Indicators of Compromise (IOCs) from a CSV file through a RESTful API.
 It's containerized with Docker for easy deployment and scalability.